Skip to main content

 AZ07Worker Node 3 (**)1224 GBOS: 64 GB

-(*) Each storage node comes with a minimum of 500 GB of disk space, providing 500 GB of usable distributed Ceph storage (data is replicated across each AZ, hence ×3).
-The available free space for the client is approximately 350 GB.
-This initial size can be increased during provisioning or later, depending on requirements.
-Quotas are enforced on Ceph, with a distribution between Block and File storage.
+(*) : Each storage node is delivered with a minimum of 500 GB of disk space, providing 500 GB of usable distributed Ceph storage (data is replicated across each AZ, hence x3).
+The free space available to the client is approximately 350 GB.
+This initial size can be increased at provisioning time or later, depending on requirements.
+Quotas are applied on Ceph, with a Block/File split.

-(**) The size and number of Worker Nodes can be adjusted according to the client’s compute capacity needs.
-The minimum number of Worker Nodes is 3 (1 per AZ), and we recommend increasing the number in batches of 3 to maintain consistent multi-zone distribution.
-Worker Node size can be customized, with a minimum of 12 cores and 24 GB of RAM; the upper limit per Worker Node is determined by the hypervisor capacity (up to 112 cores / 1536 GB RAM with Performance 3 blade servers).
-The maximum number of Worker Nodes is capped at 100.
+(**) : The size and number of Worker Nodes can be adjusted based on the client's compute capacity requirements.
+The minimum number of Worker Nodes is 3 (1 per AZ), and we recommend increasing their count in batches of 3 to maintain a consistent multi-zonal distribution.
+Worker Node sizing can be adjusted, with a minimum of 12 cores and 24 GB of RAM; the upper limit per Worker Node is determined by the size of the hypervisors used (thus potentially 112 cores/1536 GB of RAM with Performance 3 blades).
+The number of Worker Nodes is limited to 100.
 The CNCF recommends using Worker Nodes of identical size.
-The maximum number of pods per Worker Node is 110.
+The limit for the number of pods per Worker Node is 110.

 Dev/Test

-For a "dev/test" deployment, the following machines are provisioned:
+For a "dev/test" version, the following machines are deployed:

 AZMachinevCoresRAMLocal Storage